Greyhound Café Singapore – Famous Bangkok Café Opens At Paragon, Check Out The Awesome Prices

 The moment of truth.
 The Greyhound Famous Fried Chicken Wings ($16) appeared almost the same, with that familiar taste of the fish sauce marinate, but somehow lacked the juiciness and the oomph.

-The other dishes were about 70-80% there, somewhat retaining that Greyhound standard in terms of taste.
+The other dishes were about 50-80% there, some retaining that Greyhound standard in terms of taste, but mostly not.

 My friend commented that their Thai Chicken Green Curry with Chuck Toast ($18.00) had to be given credit for balancing the spiciness with sweetness, wasn’t too diluted, and the chicken meat moist and tender.